-3. Notwithstanding the provisions of paragraph 2, interest arising in a Contracting State and derived by the Government of the other Contracting State, a local authority thereof, the Central Bank of that other Contracting State or any financial institution wholly owned by that Government, or by any resident of the other Contracting State with respect to debt-claims guaranteed, insured or indirectly financed by the Government of that other Contracting State, a local authority thereof, the Central Bank of that other Contracting State or any financial institution wholly owned by that Government shall be exempt from tax in the first-mentioned Contracting State.
+3. Notwithstanding the provisions of paragraph 2 of this Article, interest arising in a Contracting State and derived by the Government of the other Contracting State, a political subdivision or local authority thereof, the Central Bank of that other Contracting State or any financial institution wholly owned by that Government, or by any resident of the other Contracting State with respect to debt-claims guaranteed or insured by the Government of that other Contracting State or any financial institution wholly owned by that Government shall be exempt from tax in the first-mentioned Contracting State.

-4. For the purposes of paragraph 3, the terms "the Central Bank" and "financial institution wholly owned by the Government" mean:
+4. For the purposes of paragraph 3 of this Article, the terms "the Central Bank" and "financial institution wholly owned by that Government" mean:

-(a) in the case of Japan:
+- (a) in the case of Japan:

-- (i) the Bank of Japan; - (ii) the Export-Import Bank of Japan; - (iii) the Overseas Economic Cooperation Fund; - (iv) the Japan International Cooperation Agency; and - (v) such other financial institution the capital of which is wholly owned by the Government of Japan as may be agreed upon from time to time between the Governments of the two Contracting States; - (b) in the case of Israel: - (i) the Bank of Israel; and - (ii) such other financial institution the capital of which is wholly owned by the Government of Israel as may be agreed upon from time to time between the Governments of the two Contracting States.
+- (i) the Bank of Japan;

+- (ii) the Export-Import Bank of Japan;

+- (iii) the Overseas Economic Cooperation Fund; and

+- (iv) such other financial institution the capital of which is wholly owned by the Government of Japan as may be agreed upon from time to time between the Governments of the two Contracting States;

+- (b) in the case of Mexico:

+- (i) the Banco de México;

+- (ii) the Banco Nacional de Comercio Exterior S.N.C.;

+- (iii) the Nacional Financiera S.N.C.;

+- (iv) the Banco Nacional de Obras y Servicios Públicos S.N.C.; and

+- (v) such other financial institution the capital of which is wholly owned by the Government of Mexico as may be agreed upon from time to time between the Governments of the two Contracting States.

-5. The term "interest" as used in this Article means income from debt-claims of every kind, whether or not secured by mortgage and whether or not carrying a right to participate in the debtor's profits, and in particular, income from Government securities and income from bonds or debentures, including premiums and prizes attaching to such securities, bonds or debentures.
+5. The term "interest" as used in this Article means income from debt-claims of every kind, whether or not secured by mortgage and whether or not carrying a right to participate in the debtor's profits, and in particular, income from government securities and income from bonds or debentures, including premiums and prizes attaching to such securities, bonds or debentures, as well as other income that is treated as income from money lent by the taxation law of the Contracting State in which the income arises.

-6. The provisions of paragraphs 1, 2 and 3 shall not apply if the beneficial owner of the interest, being a resident of a Contracting State, carries on business in the other Contracting State in which the interest arises, through a permanent establishment situated therein, or performs in that other Contracting State independent personal services from a fixed base situated therein, and the debt-claim in respect of which the interest is paid is effectively connected with such permanent establishment or fixed base.
+6. The provisions of paragraphs 1, 2 and 3 of this Article shall not apply if the beneficial owner of the interest, being a resident of a Contracting State, carries on business in the other Contracting State in which the interest arises, through a permanent establishment situated therein, or performs in that other Contracting State independent personal services from a fixed base situated therein, and the debt-claim in respect of which the interest is paid is effectively connected with such permanent establishment or fixed base.
 In such case the provisions of Article 7 or Article 14, as the case may be, shall apply.

-7. Interest shall be deemed to arise in a Contracting State when the payer is that Contracting State itself, a local authority thereof or a resident of that Contracting State.
+7. Interest shall be deemed to arise in a Contracting State when the payer is that Contracting State itself, a political subdivision or local authority thereof or a resident of that Contracting State.
 Where, however, the person paying the interest, whether he is a resident of a Contracting State or not, has in a Contracting State a permanent establishment or a fixed base in connection with which the indebtedness on which the interest is paid was incurred, and such interest is borne by such permanent establishment or fixed base, then such interest shall be deemed to arise in the Contracting State in which the permanent establishment or fixed base is situated.